 And the night started out so well.

-We left Rini’s place for a club a few hours after arriving, piling into a few cars and weaving our way through the relatively small amount of traffic on the Kolkata streets that late at night, and dropped the cars off with parking attendants before heading inside.
+We left Rini’s for a club a few hours after arriving, piling into cars and weaving our way through the relatively small amount of traffic on the Kolkata streets that late at night.
+We dropped the cars off with parking attendants before heading inside.

 The place was called ‘Blush,’ and based on the decorations and the cover charge at the door, I guessed it would be popular with upper-middle-class Indians and the expat-student population of the city.
 I was right.